Saad-Hussain31/Saad-Hussain31/README.md

 ### Hi there 👋

-- 🔭 I’m currently creating a c++ based utility that uses cryptographic hash to find duplicate files in a given directory.
+- 🔭 I’m currently researching Distributed Computing & also developing some libraries to implement RAFT consensus algorithm.
-- 🤔 I’m looking to do collaborative research in Systems(OS, Algorithms, Distributed Computing)
+- 🤔 I’m looking to do collaborative research in Systems(Distributed Computing, OS, Algorithms )
 - 📫 How to reach me: saadnasir31@gmail.com
 - 😄 Pronouns: He/His